Stamperland Church Organ

 In 2016, Mr D P Mathews of Harrison and Harrison prepared a

-report on the organ which can be viewed here.
+report on the organ highlighting the various items which required attention.

 In anticipation of the refurbishment, during which time the organ would be out of commission,